Skip to content

 Acetal (Delrin / POM)0.040 in.
 (1.0 mm)0.060 in.
 (1.5 mm)8:1Flexible; needs sharp tools and light DOC

 Nylon (PA6, PA66)0.040 in.
 (1.0 mm)0.060 in.
-(1.5 mm)8:1Absorbs moisture — dimensions shift post-machining
+(1.5 mm)8:1Absorbs moisture, so dimensions shift after machining

 Design Tips for Thin Walls

-• Add temporary support ribs connecting thin walls to the workpiece body — machine them away in the final pass.
+• Add temporary support ribs connecting thin walls to the workpiece body.
+Machine them away in the final pass.

 • Reduce depth of cut per pass to under 1× the wall thickness.
 This limits deflection forces during cutting.

-• Use climb milling with high spindle speeds and light radial engagement — this keeps cutting forces pushing the wall into the solid body rather than pulling it away.
+• Use climb milling with high spindle speeds and light radial engagement.
+This keeps cutting forces pushing the wall into the solid body rather than pulling it away.

-• Walls taller than 15× thickness are not practical for standard CNC — consider sheet metal or fabricated assemblies for tall, thin features.
+• Walls taller than 15× thickness are not practical for standard CNC.
+Consider sheet metal or fabricated assemblies for tall, thin features.

 Pockets & Cavities